sarvesh8804/KelpProject/README.md

 - **Configurable**: Uses environment variables for DB and CSV file path
 - **Age distribution report**: Prints user age group percentages after upload

+## Tech Stack
+- Node.js (v18+)
+- Express.js for HTTP server and routing
+- node-postgres (`pg`) for PostgreSQL access
+- dotenv for environment variable management
+- Native `fs` and `readline` for streaming CSV processing
+- Custom CSV parser implemented in `src/utils/csvParser.js` (no third-party CSV libs)
+- PostgreSQL (can be self-hosted or Supabase hosted Postgres)
+- Supabase (optional) — used in examples as a ready-to-use hosted Postgres instance

 ## Table Structure
 The API creates the following table if it does not exist:
 ```sql